brandonyee-cs/MM-TSFlib/chimera-model-implementation.md

         where $ \alpha $ is the gate value.

     *   For `gate_type='per_token_scalar'` or `gate_type='global_scalar'`:
-        The gate can weigh the original time series features $T$:
+        The gate wegihts the original time series features $T$:
         $$
         O = \beta \odot T + (1 - \beta) \odot F'
         $$